karlpodesta/cyclecloud-ocs/README.md

 ### Autoscale config

 This plugin will automatically scale the grid to meet the demands of the workload.
-The _autoscale.json_ config file determines the behavior of the Grid Engine autoscaler.
+The _autoscale.json_ config file determines the behavior of the OCS autoscaler.

 * Set the cyclecloud connection details
 * Set the termination timer for idle nodes